-His television work is BAFTA nominated, his work as an artist has been featured in the Royal Academy, and his work as a dietician is fucking shit.
+His television work has won him two Royal Television Society Awards and a BAFTA nomination, his work as an artist has been featured in the Royal Academy, Manchester Art Gallery and Birmingham IKON and his work as a dietician is fucking shit.

-He has appeared on numerous television programmes including QI, The Graham Norton Show, The Royal Variety Performance (for which he received a round of applause), 8 Out Of 10 Cats Does Countdown, Sunday Night at the Palladium, Thursday Night at Alan Sugar’s, Taskmaster, Mary Berry’s Christmas Party, Michael McIntyre’s Big Show, James Corden’s Soulless Pit, The Jonathan Ross Show and Room 101.
-He has hosted Live at the Apollo, The One Show, Sunday Brunch and has also hosted a sunday brunch for friends at his house on numerous occasions.
+He has appeared on numerous television programmes including QI, The Graham Norton Show, The Royal Variety Performance (for which he received a round of applause), 8 Out Of 10 Cats Does Countdown, Sunday Night at the Palladium, Thursday Night at Alan Sugar’s, Taskmaster, Mary Berry’s Christmas Party, James Corden’s Soulless Pit, Michael McIntyre’s Big Show, Let’s Eat Dogs with Eamonn & Ruth, The Jonathan Ross Show and Room 101.
+He has hosted Live at the Apollo, The One Show, Sunday Brunch and also hosted drinks with Pat Sharp at his house once.

 He played the unseen character Debbie Frollop in BBC One’s Eastenders for six years before she was mysteriously killed by an aggressive kitchen cabinet.

-He hosts his own consumer comedy hybrid show for Channel 4 called Joe Lycett’s Got Your Back, the first series of which was nominated for a television BAFTA but it was beaten by some prick called Romesh.
+He hosts his own consumer comedy hybrid show for Channel 4 called Joe Lycett’s Got Your Back, which won the 2021 Royal Television Society Award for best formatted factual and was nominated for a BAFTA but it was beaten by some prick called Romesh.
 He is the host of BBC One’s The Great British Sewing Bee and has taken over from Richard Ayoade as host of Travelman, although who knows when that’ll actually get filmed now the world is entirely shafted.